 Meet Our #TeamHFNY Marathon Runners

-We are so excited that 15 #TeamHFNY runners are repping us at the 2021 TCS New York City Marathon!
-For all our runners, Sunday, November 7 will be the culmination of a long year of training together or solo, and tracking their miles in Strava.
+We are so excited that a group of #TeamHFNY runners repped us at the 2021 TCS New York City Marathon!
+For all our runners, Sunday, November 7 was the culmination of a long year of training together or solo, and tracking their miles in Strava.

-Together, #TeamHFNY will also be raising $75,000 to rebuild and stabilize our affiliates during the pandemic.
-So far, the Team has raised over $66,000!
+Together, #TeamHFNY has already exceeded their original $75,000 giving goal toward rebuilding and stabilizing our affiliates during the pandemic.
+To date, the Team has raised over $108,000!

 Get to know some of our runners below!

 "While volunteering through Hope for New York, I personally saw the commitment and heart that each affiliate had serving their local communities."

 For Jon, running the NYC Marathon is the cherry on the top in raising money to support the many organizations that are committed to serving our neighbors in need.
 He is also our marathon team leader, a Young Supporters leader, and a dedicated volunteer with the Chinese Christian Herald Crusades Basketball Club!

 "I run because every New Yorker, rich or poor, whole or broken, needs to know his or her value created by God."

 Carol runs because of the famous line Jesus was asked in Luke 10:29, 'Who is my neighbor?'
 ALL New Yorkers are her neighbor and she wants all New Yorkers to know spiritual, social, and economic flourishing through the demonstration of Christ’s love.
 This is HFNY!
 Carol is also a long-time HFNY Board member who has served with a third of our affiliates.